 What does the name of the rhomboid muscle mean?

-The name comes from the Greek “rhombos”, which refers to the angled parallelogram shape.
+The rhomboid muscle is named for its shape.
+Specifically, the name comes from the Greek “rhombos”, which describes the angled parallelogram shape.

-The rhomboids are part of the deep layer of muscles on the back.
-They are sometimes referred to as the Christmas tree muscles due to their shape.
+The rhomboids are part of the deep layer of muscles on the back and are located between the scapula and the spine.
+These muscles run deep to the trapezius, which means you’ll find them underneath the trapezius.
+Interestingly, they are sometimes referred to as the Christmas tree muscles due to their shape.

 Where do the rhomboid muscles attach?

-- Rhomboids major – attaches on the spinous processes of vertebrae T2-T5
+- You’ll find the origin of rhomboids major on the spinous processes of vertebrae T2-T5.

-- Rhomboids minor – attaches on the spinous processes of vertebrae C7 and T1
+- Rhomboids minor, however, attaches on the spinous processes of vertebrae C7 and T1.

-- Rhomboids major – vertebral border (edge closest to the spine) from the root of the spine to the inferior angle (bottom of the scapula)
+- Rhomboids major inserts on the vertebral border (edge closest to the spine) from the root of the spine to the inferior angle (bottom of the scapula).

-- Rhomboids minor – root of the spine of the scapula
+- Rhomboids minor, however, inserts on the root of the spine of the scapula.

 What actions do the rhomboid muscles do?

-- downward rotation – top of the scapula tilts down and forward
+- Additionally, they also downwardly rotate the scapula, which means the top of the scapula tilts down and forward.